 - Physical Education Proper physical education apparel and shoes are to be worn.
 For secondary students, the appropriate school physical education uniform should be worn. - No jewelry, with the exception of stud earrings, medical bracelets, and fitness trackers, may be worn during physical activity.
-Jewelry which needs to be removed for physical education class shall be the responsibility of the student. - Clothing Clothing worn in such a manner so as to reveal undergarments or bare skin between the upper chest and mid-thigh is not permitted. - Skirts, dresses and shorts must be no shorter than the student's longest fingertip when the student's hands are held at his/her side. - Pants shall be secured at the waist; must not touch or drag on the ground; must not reveal undergarments or bare skin while sitting or bending; must not have any holes or tears above the knee; the crotch of the pants shall be no longer than the student's longest fingertip when the student's hands are held at his/her side; and the bottom of the pants must be no wider than the length of the wearer's shoes. - Outerwear It is a general expectation that outer garments, including, but not limited to, lightweight jackets, hats, etc. are not to be worn during the school day.
-These items are to be stored 10 in lockers.
+Jewelry which needs to be removed for physical education class shall be the responsibility of the student. - Outerwear It is a general expectation that outer garments, including, but not limited to, lightweight jackets, hats, etc. are not to be worn during the school day.
+These items are to be stored in lockers. - · Principals shall have the discretion to permit students to wear

-- Principals will have the discretion to permit students to wear outerwear in the school building when conditions are warranted. - Headwear, including, but not limited to, hats, visors, doo rags, sweatbands and bandanas, is not to be worn inside school buildings during the school day. - Jewelry Jewelry/body piercings (example: spiked jewelry, chokers, rings, bracelets) that pose a health or safety hazard or is disruptive to the orderly process of the school is not permitted.
+- outerwear/headwear in the school building when conditions are warranted. - · Headwear that interferes with identification of a student for safety and security purposes, denotes membership in a gang or hate group, identified in partnership with law enforcement, and/or disrupts the orderly operation of school is prohibited. - Jewelry Jewelry/body piercings (example: spiked jewelry, chokers, rings, bracelets) that pose a health or safety hazard or is disruptive to the orderly process of the school is not permitted.
 Chains that could cause injury to others are not permitted. - Sunglasses Sunglasses are considered inappropriate for inside wear.
 Medical exceptions may be considered by the principal.